payelrakshit245/CurrencyConverterApp_Using_Java/README.md

 ### • System Configuration - Explains settings or configurations needed to run the app – like API keys or permission settings.

+## Importance
+### • Real-Time conversion to converts currencies instantly using by live exchange rates.

+### • It helps international trade to calculate payments across different currencies.

+### • For Financial Awareness it makes users aware of current exchange rates and market trends.

+### • It very convenient & time-saving for the Easy-to-use tool available on smartphones anytime, anywhere.

+### • It simplifies currency exchange, saving time, reducing errors, and supporting global transactions.

 ## Screenshot of the result
 <img width="413" height="606" alt="image" src="https://github.com/user-attachments/assets/b2a5b175-70c7-446e-bb5b-55315909cf1f" />